ActiveState/documentation-public/README.md

 # documenation-public README

-This is a test repo for the next version of ActiveState's documentation.
+This is a test repo for the next version of ActiveState Platform documentation.

 ## Setup